You have been added, without consent, into a global experiment.

-An experiment that could lead to the end of the modern city, change how and where you live, and reshape the rest of your working life.
+An experiment that could lead to the end of the modern city, change how you live, and reshape the rest of your working life.

 The COVID-induced remote work phenomenon has had a lasting effect companies across the globe.

-Inspired by the brilliant Hidden Brain podcast linked below, here are some insights for team leaders and members, alike.
+Inspired by the brilliant Hidden Brain podcast linked at the bottom of the post, here are some insights for team leaders and members, alike.

 CTrip: a pre-COVID work from home experiment